Thursday, February 6, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Linksys AXE8400 Atlas Max 6Es underside

-Home Wi-Fi router setup: The Reset button tends to locate on the underside of a router.
+Home Wi-Fi router setup: The Reset button tends to be located on the underside of a router.

 Like a computer, a reboot helps the router refresh and work better.
-While most routers can work 24/7, it's a good idea to give it a restart once or twice a month.
+While most routers can work 24/7, it’s a good idea to restart it once or twice a month.

-Many routers have a reboot scheduler within their interface that you can use.
+Many routers have a reboot scheduler that you can use within their interface.
 In this case, set the route to restart itself every week or two.
-Pick the time of the restart that won't affect any user.
+Pick a time that won’t affect any user.

 Router firmware update

 Firmware is the operating system of your home Wi-Fi router, and you should use the latest available.
-New firmware helps improve performance security and often brings in new features.
+New firmware helps improve performance and security and often adds new features.

-Generally, if a router has a mobile app, you can use the app for the firmware update.
-Generally, the firmware update is a standard function of any router's mobile app.
+Generally, if a router has a mobile app, you can use the app to update the firmware.
+Generally, the firmware update is a standard function of any router’s mobile app.

 If a router has the auto-update function, you might want to turn that on.
 In this case, ensure you set the update time appropriately since the route will restart.